akis19/akis19/README.md

 ### Hi there 👋

-I am Akis, a student interested in hardware.
-I like assembling circuits and modding consoles.
+I am Akis, a student interested in many different things like assembling circuits, modding consoles and lurking on discord servers.
+I am now designing 2 PCBs that would help in SD modding Wii Minis.
+I don't plan on learning programming languages as I find them really boring.

-# 🔭 I’m currently working on
-...a project that will supposedly make the Wii Mini SD card slot mod easier for beginners.

-# 🤔 I’m looking for help with
-...my project that is described above

-# 📫 How to reach me:
-Discord is my preferred way of you contacting me.
-My username is akis_19#2545.